reframe-hpc/reframe/docs/manpage.rst

    ReFrame execution mode to use.

-   An execution mode is simply a predefined invocation of ReFrame that is set with the :js:attr:`modes` configuration parameter.
+   An execution mode is simply a predefined invocation of ReFrame that is set with the :data:`modes` configuration parameter.
    If an option is specified both in an execution mode and in the command-line, then command-line takes precedence.

 .. option:: --repeat=N